Our Progress in 2025

 Travel BHI - father and son on the beach

-We focused on supporting our accommodation partners in their adoption of third-party sustainability-related certifications and launched a new product to help them obtain these certifications.
-In 2024, the number of accommodation partners with third-party sustainability-related certifications displayed on our platform increased by 43%, from 16,000 to 23,000.
+We focused further on supporting our accommodation partners in their adoption of third-party sustainability-related certifications and launched a new product to help them obtain these certifications.
+As a result of these efforts, we increased the number of accommodations with third-party sustainability certifications on our platforms by 22% in 2025, contributing to more than 100 million as-booked room nights (ABRN) at accommodation partners displaying such certifications.

 We continue to work with our partners and the broader industry in coming together around certification methodologies.